 Liquidity risk is the risk that the Company will not be able to meet its obligations associated with its financial liabilities.
 The Company has historically relied upon equity financings to satisfy its capital requirements and will continue to depend heavily upon equity capital and possible loans to finance its activities.
-The Company manages liquidity risk through its capital management as outlined in Note 13 above.
-Accounts payable and accrued liabilities are due within one year.
+The Company manages liquidity risk through its capital management as outlined in Note 12 above.
+Accounts payable and accounts payable to related parties are due within one year.